 The Reform Movement

-Mackenzie then led the Reform movement which opposed the system of patronage as well as the Crown giving British settlers preferential treatment over Americans when it came to land grants.
-When the Reform group tried to take control of the government during the Rebellion of 1837 (or Upper Canada Rebellion) in Toronto, they were defeated.
+Mackenzie then led the Reform movement, which opposed the system of patronage as well as the Crown giving British settlers preferential treatment over Americans regarding land grants.
+When the Reform group tried to take control of the government during the Rebellion of 1837 (or the Upper Canada Rebellion) in Toronto, they were defeated.
 Along with a few hundred supporters, Mackenzie fled to New York state.
-While he was in exile there, he watched the accomplishment of Canada becoming self-governed.
+While in exile there, he watched the accomplishment of Canada becoming self-governed.
 He strived to achieve this for years with no success.
-After receiving a pardon from the government, he returned to Toronto in 1850 and sat in Parliament until retiring 8 years later.
+After receiving a pardon from the government, he returned to Toronto in 1850 and sat in Parliament until retiring eight years later.

 The Mackenzie House

 Mackenzie’s grandson, William Lyon Mackenzie King, became Canada’s 10th Prime Minister.
 In 1936, during his third term, King saved his grandfather’s home from demolition.
 The townhouses on either side of it had already been destroyed.
-In 1960, the property was given to the City of Toronto by the William Lyon Mackenzie Foundation.
+In 1960, the William Lyon Mackenzie Foundation gave the property to the City of Toronto.
 The home received heritage status in 1973.

-The Mackenzie House is thought to be one of Toronto’s most haunted houses with its famous former resident and his wife lingering inside.
+The Mackenzie House is considered one of Toronto’s most haunted houses, with its famous former resident and his wife lingering inside.

-An apparition of a man wearing a frock coat and a wig has been seen about the house and particularly near the bedroom.
+An apparition of a short man wearing a frock coat and a wig has been seen about the house, particularly near the bedroom.

-In 1873, Mrs Mackenzie also passed away in the home.
 In 1960, two different sets of caretaking couples lived in an apartment on an upper floor, rent-free.
-They both left quickly and when asked why they said they were so frightened by the strange occurrences they could no longer live there.
+They both left quickly, and when asked why they said they were so frightened by the strange occurrences they could no longer live there.

 The caretakers mentioned the disturbing feeling of being watched or feeling they were not alone.
 While upstairs, they also heard Mrs Mackenzie’s piano playing from a parlour on the first floor and footsteps on the stairs.
-One of the wives said she saw the spectre of a woman wearing 19th-century garb hovering over her momentarily then vanishing only later to return to slap her across the face.
+One of the wives said she saw the spectre of a woman wearing 19th-century garb hovering over her momentarily, then vanishing only later to return to slap her across the face.
+When she awoke the following morning, her cheek had two welts on it.
 Click for more haunted tales.

 Mackenzie House Photos